Trying to plan your next vacation and have major sticker shock? Scroll to find out some affordable spring break trips for families in the U.S.

 - Kona Kai Resort & Spa is located near private beaches, lush tropical gardens, and offers astounding bay and marina views along San Diego’s most magnificent stretch of waterfront.

-7. Visit Maine During Spring Break:
+7. Visit Maine During Spring Break

 While it might still be a little cool in Maine for spring break, it’s still a neat place to visit.
-The lodging and rates are much cheaper because it’s not peak season yet.

 Is your family looking to get one more chance at skiing for the year?
 Sugarloaf in Maine has year-round skiing, along with spring activities for your family to take advantage of.